mini-kep/intro/README.md

 Jane is well-versed in using FRED or quandl, and for Russian or custom statistics she wants:

-- a clean dataset with newest data from different sources at one place
+- a clean dataset with latest data from different sources that she can access at one place
 - browse what data is available
-- read this dataframe as pd.DataFrame on a local machine
+- read this data on a local machine:
+   - as pd.DataFrame
+   - as R dataframe

-Also she finds it useful to:
+Jane also finds it useful to:
-- see others people code to use this data
+- see what other people code with this data
-- make a dashboard for indicators that interest her (boss)
+- make a dashboard for macroeconomic indicators that interest her (boss)
+- view a dashboard on a smartphone / get notifications
 - something else?